-• The two-step approach to law enforcement access as provided by the common identity repository

-Law enforcement is defined as a secondary or ancillary objective of Eurodac, VIS, the future EES and the proposed ETIAS.
-As a result, the possibility of accessing data stored in these systems for the purpose of law enforcement is restricted.
-Law enforcement authorities can only consult directly these non-law enforcement information systems for the purpose of prevention, investigation, detection or prosecution of terrorism and other serious criminal offences.
-Moreover, the respective systems are governed by different access conditions and safeguards and some of those current rules_could hinder the speed_of the legitimate use of the systems by these authorities.
+• The two-step approach to law enforcement access as provided by the common identity repository prevention, investigation, detection or prosecution of terrorism and other serious criminal offences.
+Moreover, the respective systems are governed by different access conditions and safeguards and some of those current rules\could hinder the speed\of the legitimate use of the systems by these authorities.
 More generally, the principle of prior search limits the possibility of Member State authorities to consult systems for justified law enforcement purposes and could thereby result in missed opportunities to uncover necessary information.